ndennler/ndennler.github.io/miscellany.md

 ---
 layout: blog
-title: A coredump of my thoughts and experiences
+title: A coredump of thoughts and experience
 slug: /miscellany
 ---

-Welcome to the list of things I do and thoughts I have that aren't considered "academic"; use this section however you see fit.
+Welcome to the list of things I do and thoughts I have that aren't necessarily "academic"; use this section however you see fit.
 I believe in your kindness, dear stranger.